MaxWilson/EasyPlan/README.md

 ```bash
 npm start
 ```

-This will start the development server after compiling the project, once it is finished, navigate to http://localhost:8080 to view the application .
+This will start the development server after compiling the project, once it is finished, navigate to https://dev.azure.com/maxw0485/maxw/_apps/hub/MaxWilson.EasyPlan.EasyPlan (which internally refers to http://localhost:8080) to view the application .

 To build the application and make ready for production:
 ```